Dirty Girl (2010 film)

 Dirty Girl is a 2010 American coming-of-age comedy-drama film written and directed by Abe Sylvia.
-It stars Juno Temple, Milla Jovovich, and William H. Macy.
-The film premiered at the 2010 Toronto International Film Festival on September 12, 2010.
-It received a limited theatrical release in the United States on October 7, 2011, by The Weinstein Company.
+It stars Juno Temple, Milla Jovovich, William H. Macy, Mary Steenburgen, Dwight Yoakam, and Jeremy Dozier.
+The film premiered at the Toronto International Film Festival on September 12, 2010, and received a limited theatrical release in the United States on October 7, 2011, by The Weinstein Company.

 Plot

 In 1987 in suburban Oklahoma City, Danielle Edmondston is a troubled and promiscuous high school student.
 She argues with her mother, Sue-Ann, who is about to marry a Mormon, Ray, and feels out of place in her very conservative small suburban town.
 Amidst the chaos, she befriends Clarke Walters, a shy, gay classmate.
 Together, they flee in a car owned by Clarke's homophobic father, Joseph, and embark on a road trip to Fresno, California, where Danielle expects to find her birth father, Danny Briggs.
 Meanwhile, Sue-Ann and Clarke's mother, Peggy, chase after them.

 Joseph breaks into Danielle's house in an attempt to find Clarke, only to find that the entire family has gone on vacation.
 Joseph is then arrested for breaking into the house.
 He calls Peggy to bail him out, but Peggy refuses to let him out and insists that she will no longer allow him to harm Clarke for being gay.
 Joseph, aggravated, has to stay in the cell until a judge can see him.

 On the way, Danielle and Clarke pick up a hitchhiker named Joel, who after they stop for rest, has sex with Clarke.
 Clarke awakens the next morning to find that he is gone, leaving him heartbroken.
 Clarke blames Danielle for this.
 After seemingly moving on and returning to the car, it breaks down on the side of the road.
 Clarke and Danielle continue on foot, trying to rent a car, only to find Joseph has been released from prison and has reported their credit card stolen.
 Desperate for money, the two enter a bar and Danielle enters a stripping contest.
 After she is booed profusely, Clarke realizes that it is a biker gay bar.
 Danielle tells him he must strip instead.